 There may not be much you can control at your workplace, but you can control your perspective and your thoughts.
 Instead of looking at the job as a dreadful thing overall, try to reframe it.
-More than 2.7 billion people in the world earn less than $2 a day, and 1 billion people barely make $1 each day.
+More than 2.7 billion people globally earn less than $2 a day, and 1 billion people barely make $1 daily.
 That means billions of people are looking for a job that you are doing right now.
 They are struggling to find something, anything, that will help them feed their families.
 While this approach does not solve your problem, it gives you a larger perspective.
-When we think about our jobs in this way, we change our outlook to that of gratitude vs. Just dislike.
+When we think about our jobs in this way, we change our outlook to that of gratitude vs. just dislike.

 Working for 8 to 9 hours all day long can be mentally exhausting.
 A wonderful way of not letting your job take over your life is to create a meaningful life outside of work.
 An active social life, good company of friends, a nice walk in the park, reading a book on the bench, studying something you are passionate about, and starting a side hustle, can all help relieve some stress.
 If anything, you are motivated to get up in the morning, and finish working, so you can do what feels fulfilling.